LACMIP/emu/docs/_documentation/projects.md

    External Presentation | invited external presentations, panels, discussions, etc.
    Field Trip | field outing conducted for research or outreach (overrides "New Accession") Images | requests for specimen imagery
-   Loans | external and internal loan requests, excluding exhibits Locality Numbers | inquiries related to a specific locality/set of localities, as well as the creation of new localities Museum Event | museum-organized outreach events, e.g. Dino Fest, Scavenger Safari
+   Letter of Support | requests for letters in support of grants and field work Loans | external and internal loan requests, excluding exhibits Locality Numbers | inquiries related to a specific locality/set of localities, as well as the creation of new localities Museum Event | museum-organized outreach events, e.g. Dino Fest, Scavenger Safari